aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/map-rendering/label-features-on-map/_index.md

 };
 // Rest of the steps remain the same
 ```
-## Example 3: Points Labeling Placed
+## Points Labeling Placed

-1. Follow steps 1 and 2 from the first example.
+Follow steps 1 and 2 from the first example.
-2. Customize the label placement:
+### Step 2: Customize the label placement:
 ```csharp
 var labeling = new SimpleLabeling(labelAttribute: "name")
 {